Iran Is Mastering the Final Frontier

 Notwithstanding the 1967 U.N. ban on nuclear weapons in outer space which Iran has signed but not yet ratified, Iran could potentially combine its nuclear ambitions with its outer space ambitions.
 This could take the form of weaponry not unlike the Soviet Union’s Fractional Orbital Bombardment System, which would have used suborbital flight to achieve a global strike range.
 Similarly, a nuclear weapon detonated by Iran from space could be used to generate an electromagnetic pulse to incapacitate electrical and electronic systems in orbit.

 It’s still premature to talk of Iran employing or possessing advanced space capabilities like those of China and Russia.
 But even if Iran’s space doctrine firmly eschews offense, self-defense space operations involving means already at its disposal such as lasers, jammers, or hacking could still disrupt a sprawling range of services the international community is increasingly dependent upon, including navigation and communications.
 Moreover, instead of striking space assets, states could target the other two more accessible components of space systems—ground control and telemetry facilities, and the radars which ensure Earth-space communications links.

 One recent assessment by a U.S. think tank persuasively challenged the premise that Iran is using its space program to mask ICBM development, thereby questioning the Trump administration’s characterization of the threat.
 But as competition among the world’s spacefaring nations gears up, space as the ultimate high ground of strategy will only grow in importance for Iran—especially given the relatively sparse instruments of deterrence otherwise at its disposal.

-Kevjn Limis a doctoral researcher at Tel Aviv University's School of Political Science, Government and International Affairs, focusing on Iranian grand strategy.
+Kevjn Lim is a doctoral researcher at Tel Aviv University's School of Political Science, Government and International Affairs.
 He is also a Middle East and North Africa consultant for IHS Markit.